Saitama International Bonsai Academy

 Participants: International Visitors bonsai enthusiasts

-Tuition is to be paid on the day of the class.
+※ Tuition fee to be paid on the day of the class.

-※ Class will be held even with only one participant.
+※ Class can be held even with only one participant.

 Venue: At various bonsai gardens in the Omiya Bonsai Village and the Omiya Bonsai Art Museum